viniciusm2001/dl-from-yt/readme.md

 And a cool thing that happens when you are using custom folders, is that, if some of the folders on your path don't exist, DFY will then recursively create them.

-So, lets say you've specified the custom path "/home/user/my/videos/", but, the "my" folder don't exist, so, DFY will create both "my" and inside of it "videos" for you.
+So, lets say you've specified the custom path "/home/user/my/videos/", but, the "my" folder doesn't exist, so, DFY will create both "my" and inside of it "videos" for you.

 If you end up working with custom folders, maybe [this](#working-with-custom-folders) tip would be of some use.